ibm-cloud-docs/vpc/vsi_is_dh_profile.md

 | Family | Architecture | Generation | Specialty | Offering | vCPU | RAM |
 | ------ | ------------ | ---------- | ----------| -------- | ---- | --- |
 | b      | x            | 2         | d-        | host-    | 152x | 608  |
-{: caption="Table 7.
-Individual parts that comprise the dedicated host profile" caption-side="bottom"}
+{: caption="Individual parts that comprise the dedicated host profile" caption-side="bottom"}

 The first character represents the profile family.
 Different profile families have different ratios of CPU to memory, which is designed for different workloads.